-The special meeting of Independent shareholders will be held on , July , 2000, at .m., at 4484 Marietta Street, Powder Springs, Georgia 30127, for the purpose of voting on the merger.
-At the meeting, you and the other Independent shareholders will be asked to consider and vote on a proposal to approve and adopt the Agreement and Plan of Merger.
+The special meeting of Independent shareholders will be held on July 25, 2000, at 5:00 p.m., at 4484 Marietta Street, Powder Springs, Georgia 30127.
+At the meeting, you and the other Independent shareholders will be asked to consider and vote on a proposal to approve the merger of Independent and United.
 You are entitled to vote at the Independent shareholders meeting if you owned shares of Independent common stock on May 15, 2000.

 Approval by holders of a majority of the Independent common stock outstanding on May 15, 2000, is required for the merger to be completed.
-Directors and executive officers of Independent who have agreed to vote their shares of Independent common stock in favor of the merger own or control 1,031,846 shares, or approximately 49.91% of the outstanding shares of Independent common stock (based on 2,067,431 shares outstanding on May 15, 2000) which is slightly les than the number of shares required for approval of the merger.
+Directors and executive officers of Independent who have agreed to vote their shares of Independent common stock in favor of the merger own or control 1,031,846 shares, or approximately 49.91% of the outstanding shares of Independent common stock (based on 2,067,431 shares outstanding on May 15, 2000) which is slightly less than the number of shares required for approval of the merger.